pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-install.md

 # spo app install

-Installs an app from the tenant app catalog in the site
+Installs an app from the specified app catalog in the site

 ## Usage